Camping Guide

 The Forest Service uses the term "Dispersed Camping" to mean that

-visitors to the Forest are camping outside of a developed campground
+visitors to the forest are camping outside of a developed campground

 facility.
 This means that visitors are simply finding a place